francisrstokes/arcsecond/tutorial/tutorial-part-2.md

 //  -> { time: 'three hours ago', weather: 'Cloudy' }
 ```

 Now we can handle more complex time strings.
-Notice that in the `complexTimeString` parser, it is just as expressive to use `sequenceOf` and `.map`, as opposed to a `coroutine`.
+Notice that the `pluralTime` parser and the `complexTimeString` parser both return the matches as concatenated string.
+In this simple case, using a simple parser with .sequenceOf and .map is just as expressive as a coroutine.

 ### Limitations